iisshaun/iisshaun-port/content/pages/index.md

             </div>
           </div>

-          An overview of the HUD in It's Only Money and some insight of the creative decisions taken with the layout and how some of the elements came to be.
+          An overview of the HUD and some insight on the creative and functional decisions taken with the layout and elements inside.

         featuredImage:
           type: ImageBlock
           altText: Image of the HUD